 Maybe it’s the apple cider donuts.
 Or maybe it’s the cute farm animals and massive gourds.

 Whatever it is, I always love going to the ones that take place in the Fall – like the Fryeburg Fair in Fryeburg, Maine.

 The Fryeburg Fair is the largest in Maine and has been running since 1851.

 It is also New England’s second biggest fair, with Massachusetts’ The Big E taking the top spot.

-The Fryeburg Fair features agricultural competitions, crazy fair food, fun rides, games, a parade, concerts, arts and crafts exhibitions, and more.
+The Fryeburg Fair features agricultural competitions, delicious fair food, fun rides, games, a parade, concerts, arts and crafts exhibitions, and more.

 In 2022, the Fryeburg Fair will take place October 2-9.

 Support Maine artists and crafters at Maine Craft Weekend, an annual event that occurs in October.